 Background:

 Nestled between France and Spain, Andorra is made of mountain valleys of the eastern Pyrenees.
 Though Andorra mostly has a Catalonian affinity, half the residents are from Spain, France, and Portugal.
-This small country has practically non-existent custom laws and taxes, which has turned it into a haven for international trade for shoppers coming from all over Europe for duty-free imported consumer goods, liquor, electronics, tobacco, and clothing.
+This small country has practically non-existent customs laws and taxes, which has turned it into a haven for international trade for shoppers coming from all over Europe for duty-free imported consumer goods, liquor, electronics, tobacco, and clothing.

 Andorra has warm summers and cold, snowy winters, making it a perfect honeymoon destination all year round.
 However, it is more famous for winter sports and prime ski destination with its largest territory of ski slopes in the Pyrenees.